beginning of content

 A sleepy baby

 Labour and birth can be very tiring for you and your baby.
-It can take a few days for newborns to learn how to attach and drink from your breast.
+It can take a few days for newborns to learn how to attach and feed from your breast.
 To help manage this, you may need to wake them to make sure they get the milk they need.

 Cluster feeding